About Spiders

 Brazilian Wandering Spider

 Spiders can enter the home throughout the year, but the most common time to find them indoors is in the autumn.
 As the temperatures begin to cool, they seek warm shelter, which buildings provide.
-Males die with the onset of winter, which means that they increase their efforts to mate during this time – the giant house spiders you see running across the floor are usually looking for females.
+Males die with the onset of winter, which means that they increase their efforts to mate during this time - the giant house spiders you see running across the floor are usually males looking for females.

-Difference between Daddy Longlegs’, Crane Flies and Spiders
+Daddy Longlegs, Crane Flies and Spiders